Amazing (Aerosmith song)

-"Amazing" is a song by American hard rock band Aerosmith.
+"Amazing" is a song by American hard rock band Aerosmith, released in November 1993 by Geffen Records as the fourth single from their eleventh studio album, Get a Grip (1993).
+The song is written by band member Steven Tyler with Richie Supa, and produced by Bruce Fairbairn.
+It peaked at number 24 on the US Billboard Hot 100 and number 58 on the UK Singles Chart.
+Its accompanying music video, directed by Marty Callner, featuring Alicia Silverstone and Jason London, received a nomination for Best Clip of the Year in the category for Rock at the 1994 Billboard Music Video Awards.

+Background

 Don Henley lends his vocals, shadowing lead singer Steven Tyler in parts of this song.
-The rock ballad was written by Tyler and longtime band friend and collaborator Richie Supa.
-It peaked at number 24 on the US Billboard Hot 100, number three on the Billboard Album Rock Tracks chart, number nine on the Billboard Mainstream Top 40.
+The rock ballad was written by Tyler and longtime band friend and collaborator Richie Supa, and released in November 1993 by Geffen Records.
+It peaked at numbers 24 and 20 on the US Billboard Hot 100 and Cash Box Top 100, number three on the Billboard Album Rock Tracks chart and number nine on the Billboard Top 40/Mainstream chart.
 The song was also successful abroad, peaking at number two in Iceland, number four in Canada, number five in Norway, and the top 20 in the Netherlands and Switzerland.

 On the album Get a Grip, as soon as the song ends, a radio is heard being tuned into a recording of "Who Threw the Whiskey in the Well", recorded by Lucky Millinder.
 Tyler says, "So from all of us at Aerosmith to all of you out there, wherever you are, remember: the light at the end of the tunnel may be you.
 Good night."
 Millinder's orchestra plays as the music fades out.

 Lyrical content

-It is written by Steven Tyler, with assistance from the professional songwriter and former bandmate Richie Supa.
+"Amazing" was written by Steven Tyler, with assistance from the professional songwriter and former bandmate Richie Supa.
 It tells about his troubled life and drug abuse after the band broke up.

-The 1987 comeback album, Permanent Vacation, and its title track were mentioned in the lyrics for "Amazing".
+The 1987 comeback album Permanent Vacation and its title track are mentioned in the lyrics for "Amazing".